Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Introduction

-Another common approach to learned control is through imitation learning \cite{zhang2018DeepIL,ho2016gail,duan2017osil,finn17osil,young2020}, where a large number of expert demonstrations are collected and the policy is extracted through supervised learning by regressing onto the expert trajectories.
-Imitation learning usually requires hundreds or thousands of expert demonstrations, which are laborious to collect, and the resulting policies are bounded by the quality of expert demonstrations.
+Another common approach to learned robotic control is through imitation learning \cite{zhang2018DeepIL,young2020, florence2022implicit}, where a large number of expert demonstrations are collected and the policy is extracted through supervised learning by regressing onto the expert trajectories.
+However, imitation learning can take up to hundreds or thousands of expert demonstrations \cite{transporter, selfsupervisedcorrespondance, florence2022implicit}, which are laborious to collect, and the resulting policies are bounded by the quality of expert demonstrations.
 It would be more desirable to learn the optimal policy required to solve a particular task autonomously.

-In this work, rather than relying on transferring policies from simulation or labor intensive human input through imitation learning or environment engineering, we investigate how pixel-based RL can itself be made data-efficient.
+In this work, rather than relying on transferring policies from simulation or labor intensive human input through imitation learning or environment engineering, we investigate how pixel-based RL applied to real robots can be made data-efficient.
 Recent progress in unsupervised representation learning \cite{laskin2020curl,stooke2020atc} and data augmentation \cite{laskin_lee2020rad, kostrikov2020image} has significantly improved the efficiency of learning with RL in simulated robotic \cite{tassa2018deepmind} and video game \cite{bellemare2013arcade} environments.
-The primary strength of these methods is learning high quality representations from image input either explicitly through unsupervised learning or implicitly by augmenting the input data.
+The primary strength of these methods is learning high quality representations from image input either explicitly through unsupervised learning or implicitly via data augmentation.

-Building on these advances, we propose a {\bf F}ramework for {\bf E}fficient {\bf R}obotic {\bf M}anipulation (FERM). \ferm utilizes off-policy RL with data augmentation along with unsupervised pre-training to learn efficiently with a simple three-staged procedure.
-First, a small number of demonstrations (10) are collected and stored in a replay buffer.
+Building on these advances, we propose \fermlong, shown in Figure~\ref{fig:architecture}. \ferm utilizes off-policy RL with data augmentation along with unsupervised pre-training to learn efficiently with a simple three-staged procedure.
+First, a small number of (10) demonstrations are collected and stored in a replay buffer.
 Second, the convolutional encoder weights are initialized with unsupervised contrastive pre-training on the demonstration data.
 Third, an off-policy RL algorithm is trained with augmented images on both data collected online during training and the initial demonstrations.
+Our core contribution is the novel combination of contrastive pre-training, online data augmentations, and utilizing a small number of demonstrations that together enable efficient real-robot learning from pixels.
+In contrast, prior leading algorithms that utilize these components individually are unable to learn efficiently on real robots.